 For an overview of the steps required to configure jobs that use this query to populate the Results pane in the Job window, refer to Specifying data displayed in Results pane.

-- 3. From the EDI Format list, select the EDI format to use for the header.
-Refer to Configuring EDI formats for more information. - 4.
-Select the QAS Enabled check box to enable QAS on the header.
-This option is enabled by default.
+From the EDI Format list, select the EDI format to use for the header.
+Refer to Configuring EDI formats for more information.